 The Smurfette Principle: Does better than other Disney Renaissance Movies.
 Jane is Tarzan's prominent love interest.
 His mother Kala plays a big role in the story and his best friend Terk is also female (though voiced by Rosie O'Donnell leading to some Viewer Gender Confusion).
 Word of God confirms that Sabor the leopard is female too.

 Time Skip: Once from baby Tarzan to kid Tarzan, and then kid Tarzan to adult Tarzan.
 Both happen near a musical number, too - the first is immediately after "You'll Be In My Heart" and the second is during "Son Of Man".

 Translation By Volume: Clayton tries to get Tarzan to understand the world "gorilla" by shouting it at him.

-"Well Done, Son" Guy: Tarzan is constantly seeking the approval of Kerchak, who refuses to accept Tarzan as a member of the gorilla pack, much less as his adopted son.
+"Well Done, Son" Guy: Tarzan is constantly seeking the approval of Kerchak, who refuses to accept Tarzan as a member of the gorilla troop, much less as his adopted son.
 That all changes when Tarzan comes back to save them.
 Sadly, it doesn't last that long, as Kerchak receives a fatal bullet wound from Clayton.
-After Clayton's death, Tarzan kneels over Kerchak, who passes on leadership of the pack to Tarzan and acknowledges Tarzan as his son with his last words.
+After Clayton's death, Tarzan kneels over Kerchak, who passes on leadership of the troop to Tarzan and acknowledges Tarzan as his son with his last words.